OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-08-Data-and-Secret-Handling-Failures.md

 ## Business User Description

-All applications store or use data, and some of that data is more sensitive than others.
+Most applications store or use data, and some of that data is more sensitive than others.
 If a developer is unaware of what data is considered “sensitive data”, or the processes to protect that data, the sensitive information could be exposed.

 This can include data such as username/password, credentials to access other systems, personal identifiable information (PII) and more based upon the specific business.